top of page

 Ivanna Cuesta

-She holds degrees from the Dominican Republic Music Conservatory and Berklee College of Music, where she studied with world-renowned artists including Neal Smith, Terri Lyne Carrington, Francisco Mela, etc. Ivanna is a compelling live performer, appearing at major festivals and venues such as the Dominican Republic Jazz Festival, DC Jazz Festival, Mary Lou Williams Jazz Festival at the Kennedy Center, Monheim Triennale Festival, Soberano Awards, and more.
-She is proudly endorsed by Paiste Cymbals and Vater Drumsticks.
+She holds degrees from the Dominican Republic Music Conservatory and Berklee College of Music, and earned a master’s degree from Rutgers University.
+Throughout her studies, she worked closely with world-renowned artists including Neal Smith, Terri Lyne Carrington, and Francisco Mela, among others.
+A compelling and versatile performer, Ivanna has appeared at major festivals and venues such as the Dominican Republic Jazz Festival, DC Jazz Festival, the Mary Lou Williams Jazz Festival at the Kennedy Center, Monheim Triennale Festival, and the Soberano Awards.
+She is proudly endorsed by Paiste and Vater.

-In 2019, she won first place in the Hit Like a Girl contest (18–39 category), leading to a featured performance at the Percussive Arts Society International Convention (PASIC).
-She has since collaborated with a wide range of influential artists including Aaron Parks, Kandace Springs, Miguel Zenón, Concha Buika, Kris Davis, Aaron Goldberg, George Garzone, Jacques Schwarz-Bart, Nando Michelin Quartet, Alisa Amador, Sócrates García Latin Jazz Orchestra, Jane Bunnett and Maqueque, and Pepe Rivero.
+In 2019, she won first place in the Hit Like a Girl contest (18–39 category), which led to a featured performance at the Percussive Arts Society International Convention.
+She has since collaborated with a wide range of influential artists, including Aaron Parks, Kandace Springs, Miguel Zenón, Concha Buika, Kris Davis, Aaron Goldberg, George Garzone, Jacques Schwarz-Bart, Alisa Amador, Jane Bunnett, and Oscar Stagnaro, among others.

-Her debut album as a bandleader, A Letter to the Earth (Orenda Records), features Grammy-winning pianist Kris Davis, Ben Solomon, Max Ridley, and Paulina Camou.
-The album received a Bronze Medal at the 2024 Global Music Awards and has been featured at Dizzy’s Club (NYC), The National Jazz Museum in Harlem, Mission Hill Arts Festival, Dot Jazz Series, and the 2025 Charles River Jazz Festival.
+Her debut album as a bandleader, A Letter to the Earth (Orenda Records), features Kris Davis, Ben Solomon, Max Ridley, and Paulina Camou.
+The album received a Bronze Medal at the 2024 Global Music Awards and has been presented at venues such as Dizzy’s Club (NYC), The National Jazz Museum in Harlem, Mission Hill Arts Festival, Dot Jazz Series, and the 2025 Charles River Jazz Festival.

 Contact